American Idol Recap: Mrazzle Dazzle

 11. Samothias, “Tennessee Whiskey”

 Samothias has yellow Crazy Town hair, and since he expressed no opinions on butterflies or sugar (m’lady), we’ll never know if it was intentional.
-But his version of “Tennessee Whiskey” by Chris Stapleton delivers on intimacy, and that’s good because whenever I hear the name “Chris Stapleton,” I am angry he is not related to Emmy-winner Jean Stapleton or Oscar-winner Maureen Stapleton.
+But his version of “Tennessee Whiskey” by Chris Stapleton delivers on intimacy, and that’s good because whenever I hear the name “Chris Stapleton,” I am angry he is not related to Emmy winner Jean Stapleton or Oscar winner Maureen Stapleton.
 These are three disparate Stapletons of pop culture and I want them united!
 Samothias is through to the next round and although he never visited the set of All in the Family or Interiors (1978), I dig his chill Midwestern tone.

 10. Daniel Ethridge, self-written song

 Look, there’s inherent appeal to seeing a half-Korean Texas kid summon the grit of a haunted old Opry star.
 In his first song, he does just that.
 But it is his second performance, a song for his bullied younger sister, that feels inhabited and owned.
-With a gentle guitar that wouldn’t sound out of place in the oeuvre of Peter, Paul, and Mary, Daniel establishes himself as a comfortable songwriter with smarts to boot.
+With a gentle guitar that wouldn’t sound out of place in the oeuvre of Peter, Paul and Mary, Daniel establishes himself as a comfortable songwriter with smarts to boot.
 He didn’t invigorate me, but he surprised me.
 Give us a take on “500 Miles” next!
 “If I Had a Hammer”!
 “Where Have All The Flowers Gone?”
 Hell, just give me Mary Travers back.
 I miss Mary, y’all.

 9. Trevor McBane, “Colder Weather”

 American Idol cannot get enough of farm animals.
 If they can shoehorn a Hereford cow into your audition package, they’ll do it.
 Trevor McBane, a bearded backwoodsman wearing head-to-toe black and a giant grin, charms us with his goat-handling skills before facing the judges.
 Goats!
 Can you imagine?
 Soon, he puts down the goats and offers up a Zac Brown Band cover that began with a respectable rumble, but amped up to little more than a toothless growl that hurt my voice.
-“You’re not perfect, but I’m believin’ ya!” yelps Luke Bryan, who has the feistiness of a six-year-old hawking cereal on 1960s television.
-Trevor scores three yeses, but no one really expects him to hogtie Hollywood week.
+“You’re not perfect, but I’m believin’ ya!” yelps Luke Bryan, who has the feistiness of a 6-year-old hawking cereal on 1960s television.
+Trevor scores three yeses, but no one really expects him to hog-tie Hollywood week.

 8. Taryn Coccia, “Masterpiece” and Payton Taylor, “Angel From Montgomery”